srinadimpalli/CQRS-using-ASP.NET-Core-MVC/README.md

 ### Database first approach.
 * Copy the Sql database script from "CreateDB.txt" under the solution level and create a database named "CQRS" in your Sql Server instance and update the connection string with your sql server name.
 ### Code First
-Follow the instruction listed in "ReverseEngineerDb.txt" file.
+* Navigate to the AspNetCoreFactory.Domain directory and open the command prompt and follow the instruction listed in "ReverseEngineerDb.txt" file.

 ### Featurers:
 * Flat Areas: Flat areas have no subfolders like [Models, Controllers, Views].
 All files in a module reside in the same folder.